 To the extent compatible with its legal obligations, BT will not take civil action against or seek prosecution of security researchers who report any security vulnerability on a BT service or system, where the researcher has acted in good faith and in accordance with this disclosure policy.

 If you wish to provide feedback on these terms and conditions or policy, then please contact the BT Security team.
 The policy will evolve over time, with best practice and lesson learnt, therefore your input is encouraged and will be valued to ensure that this policy remains clear, complete, and relevant to anyone using it.

-*BT Group PLC partners & subsidiaries include PlusNet, EE, Openreach, BT Sport
+*BT Group PLC partners and subsidiaries include PlusNet, EE, Openreach, BT Sport